Aahil874/CSE_4402-VSP_project/README.md

 ## 🚀 How to Run the Game

+First you have to clone the repository locally and then:

 ### 🪟 On Windows
 Double-click `run.bat` or open Command Prompt in the project folder and run:
 ```cmd